sfunk02/UltrasonicRobot-AlarmBox/README.md

   }

   ```
+## Schedule

+Week of 2-22: finish CAD

+Week of 3-1: send in plans for laser cutting and 3d printing, finish writing the code

+Week of 3-8: assemble/wire box, finalize coding, document project

+#### Schedule Readjusted (3-11):

+Week of 3-8: convert pseudo code to real code, make progress on CAD

+Week of 3-15: finalize cad and code

+Week of 3-22: cut, print, and assemble, test code

+### After a few weeks, we stopped working on the schedule, because progress was very slow.

 ## Problems we faced

 * A lot of time could not be used properly, because we couldn't meet up and finish working together.